 Misting houseplants with filtered water has been reported to prevent calcium deposits from forming on the leaves.
 It also helps to wash away dirt and dust off your leaves, along with any insects, pests or fungal spores.

-- Another method is to create a naturally humid environment.
-You can achieve this by grouping plants that require more moisture together, in a little huddle.
+- An alternative to misting is to create a naturally humid environment.
+You can achieve this by grouping plants that require more moisture together in a little huddle.
 This will let the plants create humidity for one another.
 Just remember to leave enough room for a little air to circulate.